fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 ### Step 2: Identifying AI-related settings

 Chrome AI-related preferences are stored in the `optimization_guide` section of the Chrome Preferences file.
-The `tab_organization_setting_state` key / value field will signify if AI features are enabled:
+The `tab_organization_setting_state` key / value field will signify if AI features are enabled.

 `jq` is a lightweight and powerful command-line tool for parsing, filtering, and manipulating JSON data.
 It can extract and parse information from JSON files at specific key / value fields.